ororker/cmis-e360/cmis-design.md

 The criteria above is an interpretation of the logic used the SpaceTT code `TestWorkloadExtractService#testProduceEchoExtract`.
 </details>

-### On Insert
+### Processing Events from Insert Trigger
 When the insert trigger on the TIMETABLE table is triggered the first thing it will do is assess whether the new row meets the criteria described above to allow it to be sent to E360.
 If it does not meet the criteria then no further processing will be performed.
 If it does meet the criteria then a row will be written to the table `STT_ECHO_QUEUE` with an ACTION type of INSERT.

 ![Insert Workflow](img/insert.png)

-### Processing Inserts from STT_ECHO_QUEUE
+### Processing Insert Events from STT_ECHO_QUEUE

-Every minute a SpringFrameWork CRON job will initiate a java process to process new rows from STT_ECHO_QUEUE.
+Every minute a SpringFrameWork CRON job will initiate a java function to process new rows in STT_ECHO_QUEUE.
-Where the new row has an ACTION type of INSERT the processing will be as shown below.
+Where a new row has an ACTION type of INSERT the processing will be as shown below.

 ![Insert Notification Workflow](img/notification-insert.png)